 Seventh school of the Society for Imprecise Probability: Theories and Applications (SIPTA), Aug 29 - Sep 2, 2016, Durham, UK.

-Bayesian Analysis and Decision Theory NAMV001 - summer school held August-September 2015.
-(Responsible)
+Bayesian Analysis and Decision Theory NAMV001 - As a summer school August-September 2015.
+SECOND VERSION SPRING 2018

 Environmental risk analysis at Lund University MVEC12 (Lectures and assignments) TEACHING STUDENTS ABOUT QUANTIFYING UNCERTAINTY

 - Assessment of uncertainty in chemical models by Bayesian probabilities: Why, when, how?